twjeffery/DIO-test-2/index.md

 ---
 layout: default
-title: Design System
+title: DDI Resources
 nav_order: 1
 description: "Design system and other resources for service teams."
 permalink: /
+nav_exclude: true
 ---

 # DIO Design system
 {: .fs-9 }

-Design system and other resources for all service teams within the [Digital Innovation Office](https://www.alberta.ca/alberta-digital-innovation-office.aspx)
+Use these resource to make your service consistent with the GOA.
+Learn from the research and experience of other service teams and avoid repeating work that’s already been done.
 {: .fs-6 .fw-300 }

 [Get started](https://twjeffery.github.io/DIO-test-2/docs/get-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }